Ukraine, Israel, TikTok: the massive aid package before US Congress

 More than $9 billion will be spent to address "the dire need for humanitarian assistance for Gaza as well as other vulnerable populations around the world."

-The measure, however, would prohibit any direct US funding of the UN crisis-hit Palestinian refugee agency (UNRWA).
-Israel has accused some of the agency employees in Gaza of involvement in the shocking October 7 attack on southern Israel by Hamas, which triggered the war.
+The measure, however, prohibits any direct US funding of the UN crisis-hit Palestinian refugee agency (UNRWA).
+Israel has accused some of the agency employees in Gaza of involvement in the October 7 attack on southern Israel by Hamas, which triggered the war.

 - Taiwan, TikTok -

-The bill would provide some $8 billion to counter China through investment in submarine infrastructure and boosting competition with Chinese projects in developing countries.
+The bill provides some $8 billion to counter China through investment in submarine infrastructure and boosting competition with Chinese projects in developing countries.

-Another bill passed Saturday would force TikTok to divest from its Chinese parent company ByteDance or face a nationwide ban in the United States.
+Another bill passed in the package could force TikTok to divest from its Chinese parent company ByteDance or face a nationwide ban in the United States.

-American officials have voiced alarm over the popularity of TikTok with young people, alleging that it is subservient to Beijing and a conduit to spread propaganda, claims denied by the company and Beijing.
+American officials have voiced alarm over the popularity of the video-sharing app with young people, alleging that it is subservient to Beijing and a conduit to spread propaganda, claims denied by the company and Beijing.